 Organic Lawn Care Tips

-In the quest to feed a lawn, avoid insects and kill weeds, Americans tend to use a lot of chemicals.
+In the quest to fertilize a lawn, control insects and kill weeds, Americans tend to use a lot of chemicals.
 When used or stored improperly, these chemicals can create dangerous runoff that is harmful to ecosystems and waterways.
 If you prefer, there are several natural and organic ways to care for your lawn.

 One good way to go natural is to apply compost to your lawn instead of chemical fertilizers.
 You can even reduce your carbon footprint by purchasing a composting bin (or building one) and making your own compost from your household waste.